 In March, director Philippa Lowthorpe, acclaimed for the British TV series Three Girls, released her latest movie, Misbehaviour.
-Starring Keira Knightley, the movie follows the events of the 1970 Miss World competition that was mired in feminist protests.
+Starring Keira Knightley, the movie follows the events of the 1970 Miss World competition that had to deal with racism and feminism.

 Subscribe to our Newsletter!

 Receive selected content straight into your inbox.

 The Women’s Liberation Movement holds a protest on the day of the Miss World event, with Sally and some of the other members securing seats inside the auditorium.
 When the presenter of the Miss World goes on to joke in a way that feminists see as sexist, the Women’s Liberation Movement protestors start heckling him, throwing flour bombs at the host.
 Sally and other members are arrested, only to be released later on.
 She goes on to become a professor at the University of London.